symbolicdata/symbolicdata.github.io/New.md

 ### What's new?

+- (2021-02-26) Hans-Gert Gräbe left the German Fachgruppe.
 - (2020-11-04) Hans-Gert Gräbe closed the web infrastructure at symbolicdata.org running so far at Leipzig University.
 - (2018-09-01) Hans-Gert Gräbe closed the RDF graph UpcomingConferences.